 Your UW Tacoma Husky ID Card is your permanent UW Student ID card and your key to accessing many campus services.
-It also serves as your library card and your quarterly bus pass (U-PASS), if you sign up for it.
+It also serves as your library card and your quarterly bus pass (U-PASS).
 You'll use it often, so make sure you carry it with you all the time.

 For New Undergraduate Students